-The prostate is a genital gland that is part of the male reproductive system.
+The prostate is a gland that is part of the male reproductive system.
 The walnut-sized gland produces semen that carries sperms.
-It grows gradually with age but can get too large particularly around the age of 50.
-Enlarged prostate (BPH) can cause serious problems including pain when urinating, frequent urination, blood in urine and semen, stiffness in the hips and lower back, painful ejaculation, and inability to urinate and many more.
+It grows gradually with age but can get too large, particularly around the age of 50.
+Enlarged prostate (BPH) can cause serious problems including pain when urinating, frequent urination, blood in urine and semen, stiffness in the hips and lower back, painful ejaculation, inability to urinate, and many more.
 Other prostate problems include prostatitis and prostate cancer.
 Prostatitis is caused by bacterial infections.
 Prostate cancer can be treated if diagnosed early.

 What causes prostate disorders?

 The chances of developing prostate problems increase as one gets older.
-Statistics show that one out of three men aged above 65 has a prostate problem.
+Statistics show that one out of three men aged 65 or older has a prostate problem.
 Although there is no known cause of prostate problems, the disorder has been linked to factors such as:

 Statistics show that African-American men have a higher risk to develop prostate cancer than Caucasian or Hispanic men.

 If one’s family has a history of prostate disorders, then the chances of developing prostate problems doubles.
 When diagnosing the cause of prostate disorders, the doctor will examine a patient’s history, do a rectal evaluation, and check for bacterial infections.

 Naturopathic treatment for prostate disorders

 These are natural, non-toxic therapy techniques that help to encourage self-healing.
 Some of these techniques include: